10 Tips To Pay Off Your Retirement Debt

 Retirement debt is any money you owe to lenders, such as credit card debt, health care bills, personal loans, auto loans, and mortgages.

-The average credit card balance was $6,501 in 2023.
+American households had an average credit card balance of $6,384 in 2024.
 While it may not seem like a lot, if you still make mortgage payments and have other debts, it can be challenging to make payments on all of these obligations together each month.

 Not All Kinds of Debt Are Equal

-Bad debt usually consists of high-interest (often variable-rate) unsecured debt that is used for purchasing consumables such as specialized electronics/single-use appliances (e.g., a cotton candy maker, hot-dog cooker, bread maker), lottery tickets, dining out/hotel room service, expensive home exercise equipment, or other frivolous products and services.
+Bad debt usually consists of high-interest (often variable-rate) unsecured debt that is used for purchasing consumables such as specialized electronics/single-use appliances (e.g., a cotton candy maker, hot-dog cooker, bread maker), lottery tickets, dining out/hotel room service, expensive home exercise equipment, or other non-essential items and services.

 10 Tips for Paying Your Debts in Retirement